 When conducting the SWOT (strengths, weaknesses, opportunities and threats) analysis during your assessment report, you will answer many questions about the worthiness of your current team that you can document in your plan.
 You will also identify management team gaps that you must fill; these gaps should be included in your business plan too.

-Your financial plan includes projections for future revenues, operating expenses, and earnings for the next 5 years.
+Your financial plan includes projections for future revenues, gross profit, operating expenses, and earnings for the next 5 years.

 Your projections must be tied to the research conducted in your assessment report.
 For example, your company can’t grow to a size that exceeds the industry size you determined.
 LIkewise, by conducting research while doing the assessment report, you will have identified reasonable assumptions like growth rates, employee salaries, etc., that will help you put together well-reasoned and defendable financial forecasts.